-Details of how to apply for a place in the Sunday Junior Academy can be found on the Membership pages of this website.
+Details of how to apply for a place in the Junior Academy can be found on the Membership pages of this website.
 Please register your child online via the Membership pages of this website before you turn up.
-Children may try the sessions for two weeks before payment is due, but they MUST be registered before they come to the sessions.
+Children MUST be registered before they come to the sessions.
+We may offer you a week to try the sessions before you need to pay, but we will not allow children to play if they are not registered.
+We would like to encourage children to do both sessions, but understand that this may not be convenient.
+Please contact us if your child would like to play but can only do one session a week on either Sunday or Monday.

 The Hockey season runs from September until Easter.
 Some additional hockey is available during the summer term at an extra cost.